“One should not become an artist because he can, but because he must. It is only for those who would be miserable without it.” – Irving Stone

 As a child, I couldn’t resist drawing pen & ink sketches on any scrap of paper, any place, any time.

 As an adult, I’m drawn to large-scale canvases, layering them thick with paint and texture, adding organic materials and precious metals.
 The intricate cross-hatching of my youthful drawings has given way to a bold partial abstraction of subjects, more daring in color and form.
 I like seeing how the 24k gold leaf illuminates certain parts of the image, contrasting with the dark areas.
-The absence of lines and the negative space is vital to the balance of the final image.
+The negative space formed by the absence of lines is vital to the balance of the final image.

 Critics describe my style as a form of kinetic expressionism.